 Make a habit out of checking and seeing whether your site is safe (and you should do this often).
 You can use Google’s Safe Browsing Site Status tool to do this:

 Here’s the thing: it only takes one bad experience to tarnish your reputation and lose your customers’ trust and confidence in your business.
 Why take the risk?

-So pay attention to any unusual activity on your website, perform routine health checks using tools like SiteLock, and keep all software and plugins updated.
+So pay attention to any unusual activity on your website.
 It’s the only way to catch problems early and fix them before any damage occurs.